codedragon/refactor_lightning/slides.md

 Make an outline.
 Yes, an old-fashioned outline like your English teacher made you write before you could start your essay.

-Sample outline as code is currently written<!-- .element: class="fragment" data-fragment-index="1" -->
+Sample outline as code is currently written:<!-- .element: class="fragment" data-fragment-index="1" -->

 1. Open both Windows<!-- .element: class="fragment" data-fragment-index="1" -->
    * a. set resolution<!-- .element: class="fragment" data-fragment-index="1" -->